cubismia/cubismSecurity/README.md

 ```

 ## License
-Cubism Security is available under the MIT license.
+Cubism Security is available under the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.